-Currently, Jackson is the director of programs and partnerships at Poets & Writers, Inc. where he leads the expansion of professional development programs for writers, oversees long-standing programs including the Writers Exchange Award and Readings & Workshops program, and advances the organization’s goal to expand its reach to writers across the country.
-He was previously the program director of literary programs at PEN America, where he oversaw writing and public programs, including showcasing the world’s most distinguished authors and artists such as Zadie Smith, Kazuo Ishiguro, Ta-Nehisi Coates, Ai Weiwei, Wole Soyinka, Isabel Allende, and Marilynn Robinson, among others.
-In 2022, he was named a New York Foundation for the Arts Executive Leader of Color.
+Jackson was previously the director of programs and partnerships at Poets & Writers, Inc. where he lead the expansion of their professional development programs for writers, oversaw longstanding programs including the Writers Exchange Award and Readings & Workshops program, and advanced the organization’s goal to expand its reach to writers across the country.
+Prior to that he was the program director of literary programs at PEN America where he oversaw writing and public programs.
+He has taught at Columbia University, was named a 2022 New York Foundation for the Arts Executive Leader of Color, and serves on the Fiction Committee for the Brooklyn Book Festival.

 Photo credit: Roque Nonini